 - Hacks can hurt you.
 Whether you yourself dabble in web development or you’ve hired a hotshot coder who gets a thrill from manipulating code, be weary!
 WordPress relies on an intricate universe of database tables, dependent files, dynamic loops, and included scripts.
 Hacking your way to a desired functionality may work for today—but opens you up to an epic site crash every time you update anything for the remainder of that site’s life.
 The more you tinker with core code, the more risk and uncertainty you inherit.

-- Long-term SEO: setting your site up for the long haul in organic rankings is the most ideal path for growth.
+- Long-term SEO: when planning out your website design strategy, setting your site up for the long haul in organic rankings is the most ideal path for growth.
 A lot of people think SEO is a set it and forget it medium, but you have to keep developing content, updating pages and tweaking the page for algorithm updates.
 If you optimize the page up front for maximum visibility, then your page should grow as you add new fresh content to it!